GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-09-pypromice-release-checklist.md

   dev_url: https://github.com/GEUS-Glaciology-and-Climate/pypromice
 ```

-Make a PR between your forked branch and the conda-forge feedstock main branch.
 Once all checks have passed and the branch has been merged, then the new conda package version should be built.